 The future

 Genuine CSR policies – those that are acted upon and are not just words on a page – are important to workers and, as environmental and social issues continue to make headlines, this is an area that’s only going to grow in importance.
 Employers are reacting and have realised CSR is no longer a nice to have, but a business-critical issue.
+But what does the future hold?
+And how can employee benefits play a role?

 In our discussion paper last year, we imagined the future of work and employee benefits in 2045.
 One future we imagined was companies rewarding employees with additional “green credits” to spend on flexible benefits of their choice for working from home and avoiding a commute that contributed to additional pollution.
 Could additional benefits be a way of encouraging employees to adopt behaviours that match a company’s CSR values?